sa-ga-r/Built_PreTrained_textalk/README.md

-Text to speech applicatio, built using Google's gTTS pretrained model.
+Text to speech application, built using Google's gTTS pretrained model.